teambit/docs/docs/tutorials/bit-react-tutorial.md

 > Bit is storing the source code of the component, but the code should still remain in your version control system (VCS) such as your Git repository.

-Bit has a large collection of compilers that are open source and maintained by the Bit team.
-In addition, the community has created compilers that you can use by searching [Bit collections](https://bit.dev/).
+Bit has a large scope of compilers that are open source and maintained by the Bit team.
+In addition, the community has created compilers that you can use by searching [Bit scopes](https://bit.dev/).

 For building the React component, you'll need the [React compiler](https://bit.dev/bit/envs/compilers/react).
 Install the compiler and run this command inside the React tutorial repository: